 - If your project includes license members that do not have full membership in any license issued in the destination region, ensure that the destination license has free slots for all of them.

 - If you use SSO authentication, configure the authentication methods in the destination license to minimize manual correction of user authentication settings.
 For details, see Adding authentication methods.

 - Schedule the migration, inform the project members about the downtime, and ask them to close the project before the migration starts.

 To migrate a project:

-In Revizto Workspace, sign in to the source region and export the license members to a spreadsheet.
+At ws.revizto.com, sign in to the source region and export the license members to a spreadsheet.

-We recommend that you split the spreadsheet into several parts, one for each role, and set the correct roles during the import.
-This helps you to avoid manual correction of license roles.
+We recommend that you split the spreadsheet into several parts, one for each combination of a role and authentication method.
+This helps you to avoid manual correction of license roles and authentication settings.

 In Revizto application, sign in to the source region and save a local project copy (Project > Save As).

 In Revizto application, sign in to the destination region, open the local project copy, and synchronize it with the cloud.

 If the source project has custom project roles, re-create them in the destination project.